 Biopsy (tissue sample) looking for signs of SS in the salivary gland: A very small tissue sample is taken from the patient so it can be examined to look for white blood cells (lymphocytes) that are infiltrating the glandular tissue.

 Looking for antibodies that attack the body – the anti-nuclear antibody (ANA) test is the most important blood test to do first if Sjögren’s is suspected is the test.
 This test helps determine if the body is making too many antibodies to itself (having a small amount is normal) and checks if they might be attacking unusual places.

 Looking for antibodies that attack certain proteins: the Extractable Nuclear Antigen (ENA) Panel is a test that measures antibodies to 6 or 7 other proteins in the body.
-The antibodies in this panel may include: anti-Ro (also called anti-SSA), anti-La (also called anti-SSB), anti-Sm, anti-RNP, anti-Jo-1, anti-Scl70, and anti-centromere.
+The antibodies in this panel may include: anti-Ro (also called anti-SSA), anti-La (also called anti-SSB), anti-Sm (anti-Smith), anti-RNP, anti-Jo-1, anti-Scl70, and anti-centromere.
 Things get a bit more tricky here and it’s best for patients to discuss this test and its results with a rheumatologist.
 In general, anti-Ro and anti-La antibodies can be found in people with Sjogren’s Syndrome.